nextleap-project/countermitm/1_dkim.md

 # Verifying DKIM Signatures to detect MITM

+The introduction of a CA system is cumbersome and also introduces the CAs as a new class of possible attackers.
+The existing DKIM signing infrastructure provides signatures on mail headers and content by the email providers.
+In this section we explore using these signatures to protect the key material from tampering between the senders provider and the recipients MUA

 ## DKIM Signatures on Autocrypt Headers

 In December 2017 the provider posteo.de announced that they will DKIM sign